Disco 2000 (band)

 Disco 2000 was a British pop band, a side project of The KLF.
-Vocals were handled by Cress (Cressida Cauty, née Bowyer), then-wife of KLF co-founder Jimmy Cauty, and "Mo".
+Vocals were handled by Cress (Cressida Cauty, née Bowyer), then-wife of KLF co-founder Jimmy Cauty, and Mo, June Montana (former vocalist of Jimmy Cauty's previous band Brilliant).
 Between 1987 and 1989, Disco 2000 released three singles on the KLF Communications label, none of which entered the top 75 of the UK Singles Chart.

 History

 In 1981, Cressida Bowyer and Jimmy Cauty performed in the band Angels 1–5.
 They later married.
 In 1987, Jimmy Cauty teamed up with Bill Drummond to form The Justified Ancients of Mu Mu (The JAMs)./ The duo established an independent record label, KLF Communications, as a means to release The JAMs' material, and, as a side project, they dabbled in pop music with 'Disco 2000', a group fronted and vocalised by "Cress" (Cressida Cauty) and "Mo".
 Disco 2000's debut single, the first of three, was "I Gotta CD", released on 30 October 1987.
 Neither this nor its follow-up "One Love Nation" (1988) entered the UK Singles Chart.
 A third single, "Uptight (Everything's Alright)" (1989) peaked at #86 in the UK chart.
 Music videos were filmed for "One Love Nation" and "Uptight".
 A track entitled "Feel This" was contributed by the group to the 1989 Eternity Project One LP, compiled by Martin Glover "(Eternity", better known as "Youth"), under the name 'Discotec 2000'.

 Cressida and Jimmy Cauty later set up home in a squat that also housed the KLF Communications recording studio, Trancentral.
 As Drummond and Jimmy Cauty dedicated themselves to The KLF, Cressida took on an organisational role for KLF Communications, in addition to design and choreography work for The KLF, and her own work as an artist.